European Arrest Warrant: what it is, procedure and who to turn to for all-round protection

 What is the European Arrest Warrant?

-In general terms, the ‘EAW’, the European Arrest Warrant, is an instrument of international judicial cooperation in criminal matters which, by replacing all provisions on extradition in relations between the Member States of the European Union, introduces an innovative discipline with regard to surrender in relations between judicial authorities in relation to persons subject to precautionary measures or final sentences.
+In general terms, the ‘EAW’, the European Arrest Warrant, is an instrument of international judicial cooperation in criminal matters which, by replacing all provisions on extradition in relations between the Member States of the European Union, introduces an innovative discipline with regard to surrender in relations between judicial authorities and in in relation to persons subject of prosecution warrants (persons/suspect wanted for arrestable crimes who have allegedly fled justice) to precautionary measures or final sentences (convicted or sentenced person who have fled their final sentence or not completed it).

 The ultimate aim of this instrument is to make it easier within the European area to surrender wanted persons.

-This agreement is dictated by the need to cope with criminal phenomena with transnational profiles and is part of an ever-increasing cooperation in criminal matters between the Member States of the European Union.
+This agreement is dictated by the need to cope with criminal case that have crossed EU borders with transnational profiles and is part of an ever-increasing cooperation in criminal matters between the Member States of the European Union.

 Who deals with the EAW in our country?